 Starting with a grid system fitted below the first ceiling.
 Importantly note that no part of the grid must make contact with the ceiling space above.
 IMPORTANT!!
 The ceiling grid should be at least 75mm below the first ceiling.

 The air gap is significantly essential; however, the most important is that not even wires can be attached to the ceiling and floor above.
 Some installers will fit drywall metal grid sections with cables for support in the centre.

 In fact, this will be a waste of all the work done above as the sound transference will remain a factor.
 A mistake of nature will still allow for Airbourne sound to be improved.
 However, the Impact sounds will always be a factor—apologies for pushing this point.
 Having been in the industry for many years, we have seen this mistake happen many times.

 After fitting the grid system, the final Ceiling Board is, therefore, fitted.
 The recommendation would be the Rhino board type 12mm thick.
 Plater and finish off.
 The home will far more comfortable.

 Insulation for Soundproofing Between Floors

 - Insulation must have a high fire rating.
 The reason we prefer the Ecose Insulation is the fire rating as well as the NRC.
-In fact, the Ecose has a fire rating AA 1/1 The insulation is not combustible.
-Equally, the Think Pink Aerolite has a high fire rating A / 1.
+In fact, the Ecose has a fire rating of AA 1/1, and The insulation is not combustible.
+Equally, the Think Pink Aerolite has a high fire rating of A / 1.

 - Unlike the Cellulose insulation products that have fire retardants that will dissipate with time.
 The other problem with Cellulose is water.
 Rember Cellulose is a paper dust type insulation.
-Therefore if there is a significant water spill in the upstairs unit an inevitable collapse of the ceiling will occur.
+Therefore if there is a significant water spill in the upstairs unit, an inevitable ceiling collapse will occur.
 Also, Cellulose on wooden floors is not advisable.

 Contact us here for more info.